...

 From Kami no Hama Observation Deck, you can see Ama Beach and the two uninhabited islands, Kahi Island (嘉比島) and Agenashiku Island (安慶名敷島), which both have a wealth of coral reefs growing around!

-The terrace facing west is another great sunset spot on Zamami Island.
-In the summer, you can see the milky way in the night sky, making it a popular spot for stargazing.
+The terrace facing west is another excellent spot for watching the sunset on Zamami Island.
+In the summer, you can see the Milky Way in the night sky, making it a popular place for stargazing.

 How to Get to Kami no Hama Observation Deck